Thursday, April 11, 2019

 Anthony Alden grew up in Toledo, Ohio the youngest from a family of ten, 8 boys, 2 girls.

-A smile, frown of discontent, first haircut, friendship, and exploration are just some of the precious moments this unique one of a kind, exhibit capture.
+A smile, a frown of discontent, first haircut, friendship, and exploration are just some of the precious moments this unique one of a kind, one-of-a-kind exhibit captures.

 Bringing a message of peace and hope in today’s troubled world, “WHEN WE WERE YOUNG” will wrap a smile around your face.